-Lists Are Mutable The original list can
+Lists Are Mutable

-change (modifying an Example element) making this

-aList = [1,2,3]aList[0] = 10 -

-print(aList) # [10,2,3]
+Example

+aList = [1,2,3] aList[0] = 10 print(aList) # [10,2,3] The original list can change (i.e. individual elements can be modified) making this type mutable

 Strings Are Immutable

 - Even though it may look a string can change they actually cannot be edited (original memory location cannot change). - Name of the example program: 4immutableStrings.py - Learning: strings are immutable: - Using the assignment operator in conjunction with the name of the whole string produces a new string (string variable refers to a new string not the original string). - Attempting to modify a string produces an error.